linkdotnet/StringBuilder/docs/site/index.md

 The package is hosted on nuget.org, so easily add the package reference:
 > PM> Install-Package LinkDotNet.StringBuilder

+Afterwards you can simply use it.
+It tries to mimic the API of the `StringBuilder` to a certain extend so for simpler cases you can exchange those two.

 ## Example usage
 The API is leaning towards the normal `StringBuilder` which is part of the .net framework itself.
 The main key difference is, that the `ValueStringBuilder` does **not** use the fluent notation of its "big brother".